 Learning a new language is more than a requirement to graduate; it gives students access to another world, said Dr. Robin Bower, associate professor of Spanish.

 Bower used to dream of becoming a ballerina.
 “The reason why I never pursued dancing was because one day I realized I couldn’t dance,” she said.
 But teaching was always something she had in the back of her mind.

 “I’ve always thought about teaching, but once I got to college, I knew I wanted to teach at a university.
 That’s when I started to get excited about teaching,” Bower said.

 Bower grew up in Philadelphia and spent a good portion of her life in New York, but she now calls Pittsburgh home.

-Bower went to West Chester University for her undergraduate work where she double-majored in English and comparative literature.
+She attended West Chester University for her undergraduate work, where she double-majored in English and comparative literature.
 She went to graduate school at Columbia University.